p-lr/TrekMe/Readme.md

 TrekAdvisor was first designed to work with maps that was originally (huge) files.
 But no device is able to show a huge image without running out of memory.
-That's why the image has to be cut into tiles, so only a small subset of them are displayed (to only show the visble part of the map on the screen).
+That's why the image has to be cut into tiles, so only a small subset of them are displayed (to only show the visible part of the map on the screen).
-The process of tiling a huge image can be ressources demanding, and may require quite some time on an android device.
+The process of tiling a huge image can be resources demanding, and may require quite some time on an android device.
 Not to mention that the original file would have to fit in memory.
 To reduce the time needed for map preparation and have less limitations, that part is made on a computer.
 Then, when the image is tiled, the map is (almost) ready to be put on the phone.